Fagin-H/Google-Cirq/README.md

     zeros_qubits should have the same size as x_qubits. anc is a list where anc[0] is an ancilla qubit that should be set to 0, anc[1] is the control qubit. c_ua(a, N, zeros_qubits, x_qubits, anc) will take |x>_n|0>_n to |(ax)MOD N>_n|0>_n

+order_find:
+	Uses the example in https://arxiv.org/pdf/quant-ph/0205095.pdf to find the order given N and a with n the bit length of N. zeros_qubits is a list of n ancilla qubits all set to 0. x_qubits is a list of n qubits set to 0. m_qubits is a list of 2n qubits set to 0. anc0 is an ancilla qubit that should be set to 0.